-If you snapshot a table that has data in write-optimized storage, the data in the write-optimized storage is not included in the table snapshot.
+If you snapshot a table that has data in write-optimized storage (streaming buffer), the data in the write-optimized storage is not included in the table snapshot.

 If you snapshot a partitioned table that has a partition expiration set, the partition expiration information isn't retained in the snapshot.
 The snapshotted table uses the destination dataset's default partition expiration instead.
 To retain the partition expiration information, copy the table instead.

 You can't copy a table snapshot.

 For information about the quotas and limits that apply for table snapshots, see Table snapshots quotas and limits.

 - Create a table snapshot.